hetulbhatt/KeyFlow/README.md

 # KeyFlow
 KeyFlow is a powerful C++ project that helps users enhance their productivity by creating customized cheat codes and key combinations.
+KeyFlow can be used to launch programs, open documents, and emulate keystrokes.
 Using this tool, you can assign a cheat code or a key combination (shortcut) to execute a program or flush some predetermined string to the active window on a Windows machine.

 Features
-- Create custom cheat codes: Assign personalized codes such as "pizza," "alarm," or "goodnight" to print specific strings or execute specific programs instantly.
+- Customizable cheat codes: Personalize your experience by assigning unique codes like "pizza," "alarm," or "goodnight" to instantly print specific strings or execute specific programs.
+- Convenient shortcuts: Easily fill in frequently-used file names or other phrases using intuitive shortcuts.
+- Expanded punctuation options: Enhance your typing with access to punctuation marks not available on your keyboard, such as curved quotes (“…”), copyright symbol (©), or currency symbols (₹, €) effortlessly.
+- Quick access to programs, documents, and websites: Launch your favorite programs, open documents, or visit websites with simple keystrokes.
+- Personalized signatures: Add a signature to your emails, message boards by just a few key strokes.
-- Key combinations: Assign complex key combinations like CTRL+ALT+Q, WINDOWS+Z, or any other combination to execute a desired action.
+- Advanced key combinations: Assign complex key combinations like CTRL+ALT+Q, WINDOWS+Z, or any other combination to execute desired actions efficiently.
-- Hotword printing: Set up key combinations like CTRL+ALT+7 to print a predefined phrase, such as "I love CR7," on any active window.
+- Hotword printing: Define key combinations like CTRL+ALT+M to automate the printing of frequently-used phrases or statements in any active window.
-- Seamless integration: KeyMapper works seamlessly with MS Windows OS, allowing you to utilize cheat codes and key combinations across all applications.
+- Seamless integration: KeyMapper seamlessly integrates with MS Windows, allowing you to use cheat codes and key combinations across all applications.

 Getting Started
-To get started with KeyMapper, follow these steps:
+To start using KeyMapper, follow these simple steps:
-- Clone the KeyMapper repository to your local machine running Windows.
+1. Clone the KeyMapper repository to your local machine running Windows.
-- Build the project using g++ main.cpp.
+2. Build the project by using the command `g++ -std=c++17 main.cpp`.
-- Run the executable file to launch the KeyMapper application.
-Ensure that the config files (../config/codes.config and ../config/shortcuts.config) are present at the appropriate locations.
+3. Run the executable file to launch the KeyMapper application.
+Make sure that the config files (`../config/codes.config` and `../config/shortcuts.config`) are located in their respective directories.
-- If the config files are not found, you can provide a custom path to the config files via command line arguments.
-For example, main.exe <path-to-shortcuts.config> <path-to-codes.config>.
+4. If the config files are not found in their default locations, you have the option to provide custom paths via command line arguments.
+For example, use `main.exe <path-to-shortcuts.config> <path-to-codes.config>` to specify the paths.
-- Customize your cheat codes, key combinations, hotwords, and actions using the guide provided below.
+5. Personalize your cheat codes, key combinations, hotwords, and associated actions using the guide provided below.

-- shortcuts.config:
+   For `shortcuts.config`:
-  - The left-hand side of the operator should contain the key combination.
+   - The left-hand side of the operator represents the desired key combination.
-  - Depending on the operator used, the right-hand side can either be a string to be flushed on the active window or a program to be executed.
+   - Depending on the operator used, the right-hand side can either be a string to be printed in the active window or the path to an executable program.
-  - If the operator is $, the string to the right indicates the path of the executable to be launched when this key combination is pressed.
+   - If the operator is `$`, the string on the right indicates the path of the executable to launch when the key combination is pressed.
-  - If the operator is :, the string to the right will be flushed to the active window.
+   - If the operator is `:`, the string on the right will be printed in the active window.
-  - Each operation should not span more than one line.
+   - Each operation should be written on a single line.
-  - You can add comments to the file, but they should be on separate lines.
+   - Comments can be added to the file, but they should be placed on separate lines.

     ```
     # This is a comment.